Need frugal meal planning help? Check out my menus showing what our family of 5 eats on a $200/mo. grocery budget. Lots of great cheap meal ideas.

 - Eggs in a Nest made with 100% Whole Wheat Bread (basically an egg fried in bread); Easy Homemade Yogurt; Grapes; Frozen Blueberries

-- Ham Loaf (comes pre-made- I just make a glaze for it); Homemade Mashed Potatoes; Green Beans; Homemade Applesauce; Fresh Apple Coffee Cake
+- Ham Loaf (comes pre-made- I just make a glaze for it); Homemade Mashed Potatoes; Green Beans; Homemade Applesauce; Fresh Apple Coffee Cake (the recipe that I use is similar to this one)

 - Meat and Cheese Sandwiches using 100% Whole Wheat Bread; Easy Homemade Yogurt; Grapes; Frozen Blueberries